March 27

 Benedictine monastery he established.
 This traditional pairing of the

-two roles was passed on by St. Rupert’s successors until the late 10th
+Two roles were passed on by St. Rupert’s successors until the late 10th

 century.

-3. Rupert, was born of a noble and royal family of the Franks, but he
+• Rupert was born into a noble and royal family of the Franks, but he

 was far nobler in faith and devoutness.